-If you're going to be riding your bike for more than a couple of miles at a time, padded, cycling specific shorts are essential.
-Choosing the right pair of shorts is vital for a comfortable ride and there are a number of features to consider that will impact the comfort of the shorts including seat pad, grippers, material, fit and strap style.
-It will be well worth your while investing in a good quality pair; poorly fitting bib shorts can quickly ruin a ride and put you off getting back out there again.
+If you're planning on riding your bike for more than a couple of miles at a time, padded, cycling specific shorts are essential.
+Choosing the right pair of shorts is vital and there are a number of features to consider that will impact the comfort of the shorts including seat pad, grippers, material, fit and strap style.
+It will be well worth your while investing in the right pair; poorly fitting or uncomfortable bib shorts can quickly ruin a ride and put you off getting back out there again.

 Bib and waist shorts are available although most people choose bib shorts, and for good reason; shoulder straps of varying design hold the shorts in place and they are hard to beat comfort-wise.
 The straps not only hold the shorts up, but eliminate any issues with a waistband digging into your hips, consequently causing discomfort.
 You also don't run the risk of having a gap between your shorts and jersey which can become quite draughty.

 Bibs are extremely versatile and a good pair will see you through every season.
-You can wear them alone or with leg or knee warmers and on the coldest days you can put tights over the top.
-They are designed to be worn next to the skin, so no underwear is needed.
-Some people don't like wearing bib shorts and like the added practicality of waist shorts such as the Castelli Free Aero Women's Short which is essentially a lycra cycling short with an added chamois pad.
+You can wear them alone or with leg or knee warmers, and on the coldest days you can add chamois-free tights over the top.
+Cycling shorts are designed to be worn next to the skin.
+In fact, wearing underwear with cycling shorts can cause irritation and even saddle sores.
+Some people don't like wearing bib shorts and prefer the added practicality of waist shorts such as the Assos H Laalalai S7 Womens Short, essentially a Lycra cycling short with an added chamois pad.
 However, waist shorts are more susceptible to moving around and may require adjustment while you ride.

-You tend to get what you pay for although all shorts are made slightly differently and you need to discover what works best for you; you may end up finding a pair of £50 shorts more comfortable than a £250 pair.
-Generally though, the more expensive the shorts, the more improvements there will be, with higher quality, lighter fabrics, flatlock seams, improved leg grippers and other technical features.
+You tend to get what you pay for, although all shorts are slightly different and you need to discover what works best for you; you may find a pair of £50 shorts more comfortable than a £250 pair.
+Generally though, the more expensive the shorts, the more research and development has gone into the manufacturing process, resulting in higher quality, lighter fabrics, flatlock seams, improved leg grippers and other technical features.

 There are a huge range of options out there for both men and women.
 Ensure you think about how you will be using the shorts and take the below factors into consideration.